 Native American jewelry is recognized all over the world for its unique jewelry designs.
 Traditionally, Native American Indian jewelry involves handcrafted or handmade jewelry with hand stamped designs, beads, flowers, and leaves around the gem.
 Such jewelry is sometimes designed with symbols and geometric patterns and is a beautiful unique native jewelry item for any woman.

 Each piece of handmade Native American jewelry is handcrafted in traditional Native Indian designs and motifs.
 There are several different varieties of handmade Native American jewelry available.
 The most impressive traditions of jewelry making in Native American jewelry belong to Navajo, Hopi, Zuni, and Pueblo artisans who handcrafted silver stones into distinctive designs.

 Wholesale Native American jewelry has a very rich history.
 Native American people have been making and wearing jewelry since time began.
 Finding all sorts of ways to decorate their bodies, faces, clothing, etc… Sometimes to show status within their social setting, and sometimes just to attract a mate.
 What some people find attractive, others definitely do not.
 Different Native tribes used different unique jewelry designs according to where they lived.

-Different animals, wildlife and nature symbols gained different values of importance in their cultures.
-The differences in the symbols, patterns and designs come from their own interpretations of the colors, animals, nature and wildlife.
-The different surroundings and environments they lived in really dictated what was available to them to work within creating their Native American jewelry designs.
+Different animals, wildlife, and nature symbols gained different values of importance in their cultures.
+The differences in the symbols, patterns, and designs come from their own interpretations of the colors, animals, nature, and wildlife.
+The different surroundings and environments they lived in really dictated what was available to them to work in creating their Native American jewelry designs.